Divine Wind (wargame): Reception

 In Issue 59 of Moves, Nick Schuessler was of two minds about the rules, writing, "The rules can only be described as turgid in style and form, but once you've struggled through the unbroken chunks of type, it's hard to see where Newberg could have simplified or abstracted without doing basic damage to his theme.
 Each component (air, land, sea, and logistics) is as basic as possible; that Divine Wind ends up so firmly in the micro-monster category is proof of just how difficult the Pacific theatre is to deal with."
 Schuessler thought the extensive record-keeping slowed the game down too much, but noted that the historicity of the game was "Excellent.
 Both players are confronted with the strategic problems of the original participants."
 Schuessler concluded that "For a single map Pacific game, [it is] the best of the lot.
 Divine Wind is a good alternative to those who yearn after [ SPI]'s War in the Pacific but can't afford to rent a hall.
 However, the bookkeeping makes it bad for solitaire, and the length puts it beyond the beer 'n' pretzels crowd."

 In Issue 24 of The Grenadier, James Gordon thought the game "suffers from a unique flaw; it’s too accurate for its own good.
 Simulating the entire Pacific theater calls for a broad concepts for the direction and fighting of that four-year campaign, which the designer handles well enough.
 But beyond that, Divine Wind attempts to balance a grand strategic focus with an operational accuracy, and still come out playable."
 Gordon concluded, "For a Pacific war fan, interested in a detailed, logistically oriented game, Divine Wind offers a very involved system and guarantees many hours of enjoyment."

-In a retrospective review in Issue 10 of Simulacrum, Joe Scoleri wrote that the game is "a small jewel with too much inside.
+In a retrospective review in Issue 10 of Simulacrum, Luc Olivier wrote that the game is "a small jewel with too much inside.
 It is difficult to go into the game and play it correctly, but the result can be rewarding."